 Always secure your vehicle when not in use.
 At a minimum, this includes removing the key from the ignition.
-Padlocking the brake rotor mechanism with a heavy-duty rotor lock is another method of securing vour American IronHorse.
+Padlocking the brake rotor mechanism with a heavy-duty rotor lock is another method of securing your American IronHorse.

 WHEN THE ROTOR LOCK IS IN PLACE, THE VEHICLE CANNOT ROLL.
 NEVER ATTEMPT TO RIDE A VEHICLE WITH A ROTOR MECHANISM INSTALLED.
 THIS MAY RESULT IN SERIOUS PERSONAL INJURY.

-The Outlaw, Slammer and Tejas models are supplied with one 5-gallon gas tank.
-The Legend, LSC and Texas Chopper are supplied with a 3.5-gallon gas tank.
+Texas Choppers are supplied with a 3.5-gallon gas tank.
 Each is fitted with its own gas cap.
 Take care not to cross gas cap threads during reattachment.
 To remove the gas cap, turn the cap counterclockwise.
 To secure the gas cap, turn the cap clockwise.